IDeaLab-uni-graz/workshop_classification/README.md

 ## Workshop Structure
 The workshop is structured into several Jupyter notebooks, each covering a specific topic related to machine learning and classification.
 The notebooks are designed to be interactive, allowing students to run code and visualize results.
 The notebooks are organized as follows:
-1. `introduction.ipynb`: An introduction to machine learning and classification with some examples showcasing the power of machine learning.
+1. `introduction_en.ipynb`: An introduction to machine learning and classification with some examples showcasing the power of machine learning.
-2. `basics.ipynb`: A brief overview of the core concepts used in machine learning.
+2. `basics_en.ipynb`: A brief overview of the core concepts used in machine learning.
 The notebook covers the following topics:
    - What is a model?
    - How to *learn* a model?
    - What is a loss function?
    - Intuition behind gradient descent.
    - What is a neural network?
-3. `cats_and_dogs.ipynb`: A simple classification task using a dataset of images of cats and dogs.
+3. `cats_and_dogs_en.ipynb`: A simple classification task using a dataset of images of cats and dogs.
 The notebook covers the following topics:
    - Loading and preprocessing the dataset.
    - Training a simple neural network model.
    - Evaluating the model's performance.